curl/everything-curl/cmdline/options.md

 -v is here used as a "short option".
 You write those with the minus symbol and a single letter immediately following it.
-Many options are just switches that switches something on or changes something between two known states.
+Many options are just switches that switch something on or change something between two known states.
 They can be used with just that option name.
 You can then also combine several single-letter options after the minus.
 To ask for both verbose mode and that curl follows HTTP redirects: